 Harvesting and mining Earth’s resources provides human beings with goods necessary for life and for advancing human civilization.
 As long as humans have existed, natural resources have been extracted.
 However, the ever-escalating scale of extraction since the Industrial Revolution has altered Earth’s environment.
-Not only has this vast extraction depleted and degraded Earth’s stock of resources, but also it has caused widespread pollution and damage to the biogeochemical cycles on which all life depends.
+Not only has this vast extraction depleted and degraded Earth’s stock of resources, but it has also caused widespread pollution and damage to life-giving biogeochemical cycles on which all life depends.
 To cite some examples given in the previous Science section:

 - There is a finite amount of potable freshwater on earth; one third of our groundwater has been extracted for human use, surface water has been polluted such that 1 in 8 people do not have access to clean water.